-- Mylio Catalog – The Mylio Catalog keeps information about your Mylio Library.
-This includes how many photos you have, the location of the photos, your file structure, your albums, places, people, edits, and additional information needed to keep your library in sync.
+- Mylio Catalog – The Mylio Catalog keeps the information about your Mylio Library.
+This includes how many photos you have, where they are stored, your albums, places, people, edits, and additional information needed to keep your library in sync.

-- Mylio Library – Your full resolution photos and a Generated Images bundle that holds your Thumbnails and Previews.
+- Mylio Library – Your full-resolution photos, folder organization, and a Generated Images bundle that holds your Thumbnails and Previews.

 The cloud is designed to keep your devices in sync by automatically updating your Mylio Catalog to each device every time it comes online.
 This means that in some instances your device may receive the Mylio Catalog, and thus information about new photos, before receiving the Mylio Library, or the photos themselves.